MarcinKonowalczyk/psll-lang/README.md

   - [x] Implicit expansion of `out` command, such that one can write `(out "j: " j " | k: " k newline)` and it gets expanded into a pile of `out` commands
   - [x] Expansion of `+` and `*` commands too
     - [x] Right and left-associative expansion
+- [x] Add mention of the Sigbovik paper to README

 ## Bugs